bat-z/bat-z/README.md

 <details>
 <summary>EXTRA !</summary>

 I block freely!
-If I don't like your vibe, I'll probably avoid or block you, or if it's a double
+If I don't like your vibe, I'll probably avoid or block you.
+I will mostly ignore doubles

 </details>